jacky4eyes/Udacity-Computer-Vision-solutions/README.md

 ##### Window size

-1. Smaller window size will improve runtime because of the SSE-based similarity function etc. This effect is not very significant.
-2. Larger size tend to take longer to locate the object; but once it is on track, it is way more robust (less "jittery").
+1. Larger size tend to take longer to locate the object; but once it is on track, it is way more robust (less "jittery").
 But this also means when the particles are cramped at a wrong location, they tend to get stuck there.
-3. Therefore, for quickly-moving objects, a moderately small window is better, in order to keep up with the object's speed.
+2. Smaller window size will improve runtime because of the SSE-based similarity function etc. This effect is not very significant.
+Therefore, <mark>for quickly-moving objects, a moderately small window is better</mark>, in order to keep up with the object's speed.

-##### Similarity parameter
+##### Similarity (likelihood function) parameter

-In terms of the sigma used in the patch likelihood function, I think we could regard it as the sensor noise.

-Provided the patch size is not small, sensor noise setting should be kept low.
-This is advantageous because:
+Commonly expressed as the sigma in a Gaussian PDF, I think we could perhaps regard it as the sensor noise.
+Importantly, whenever using a small patch size and the image is not very noisy, the sigma value should be kept low because:

-1. It will dramatically increase the speed your tracker in terms of following the objects fast movement, as well as recovery after occlusion.
+1. High reward for the correct matches.
+This will dramatically increase the speed your tracker in terms of following the objects fast movement, as well as recovery after occlusion.
-2. The precision is better, e.g. face contour is as close to the original as possible.
+2. Also the precision is better, e.g. face contour is as close to the original as possible.

-##### Particle number

-1. Obviously, this is the dominant factor if runtime is of concern.
+##### Number of particles

-2. A tracker with more particles tends to be more robust and "smooth".
+If runtime is of concern, this obviously would have to be small.
+In general, trackers with more particles tends to be more robust and "smooth".

-3. If you have to run the algorithm with few particles, consider increase sensor noises - otherwise it is easy to lose track of the object for too long.
+Meanwhile, if you must run the algorithm with very few particles, consider increase sensor noises - otherwise it is easy to lose track of the object for too long.
+But be careful, overdoing so will lead to a shipwreck.

-##### Noisy video
+##### Dynamic uncertainty

-You would have to incorporate a decent number of particles.

-Slightly increase your sensor noise or dynamic uncertainty might help, but overdoing so will lead to a shipwreck.
+This is a way of introducing new locations for your particles along during tracking.

 ### Appearance Model Update

-##### Tracking window for a hand
+##### Patch update

+For an object whose shape is not constant, you need to update the template by new images.
+This can be done by combining old and new patches by simple linear equations.
+(The idea is similar to an IIR filter) .

+Some tips:

-For an object whose shape is not a square, you'd better try to include as many pixels that belong to the object as possible.
-Thus, it is more <mark>convenient to choose a small window</mark>.
-This is because the more background you include, the harder it is to track
+- If the object is not a square, you'd better use smaller window sizes.
+This will help you include as many pixels that belong to the object as possible, and less of the background.
+- Remember to update your patch after calculating the new weights but <mark>before injecting the dynamic uncertainties</mark>!

+Also, I added a histogram threshold to the likelihood function: for patch matching purposes, only calculate the SSE of the pixels that meet the histogram criteria.